A daily alignment practice

 Align

-Check whether your decisions, time, and energy actually reflect those priorities.
-Most drift happens here — slowly, invisibly, until the gap becomes friction.
+Check whether your decisions, time, and energy reflect those priorities.
+This is where things quietly start pulling in different directions — slowly, invisibly, until the gap becomes real.

 Build